BioImaging-NKI/Foci-analyzer/README.md

 The image below shows a montage layout of such a hyperstack, with vertically the '*frames*' (foci channels A and B - here 2 and 3), and horizontally the '*channels*' (as described above):
 ![image](https://user-images.githubusercontent.com/33119248/206936107-175705d8-61b0-45df-8872-e279052ae035.png)

-  By changing the displayed channels (*Shift-Z*), and adjusting brightness&contrast (*Shift-C*)and zoom ('+' and '-' keys), the user can inspect the foci detections for both foci channels, adjust the detection parameters if desired and rerun the foci detection step.
+By changing the displayed channels (*Shift-Z*), adjusting brightness&contrast (*Shift-C*) of the channels and zooming in ('+' and '-' keys), the user can inspect the foci detections for both foci channels, adjust the detection parameters if desired and rerun the foci detection step.
 In particular, unchecking channel 1 (nuclei), and then alternating the displaying of channel 3 (detected foci) is most helpful.

 ![image](https://user-images.githubusercontent.com/33119248/206996059-d86441ce-795c-4c43-a9e7-c3181f0bdd71.png)
 ![foci_03_crop_RGB_optimization_crop](https://user-images.githubusercontent.com/33119248/206938037-fd79a4eb-3b14-42d5-8ddc-8aa39794a727.gif)